The Best Restaurants In The Mission guide image

 If you’ve never eaten panuchos in a place with flashing lights and reggaeton playing at full blast, go to Poc-Chuc.
 The Yucatecan spot in the Mission transforms into a karaoke bar with a DJ and a fog machine four nights a week.
 At times it can feel more like a nightclub or a wedding dance floor than a spot to dive into saucy cochinita pibil and chicken drenched in nutty mole.
 But it’s both, and the food alone keeps us coming back.
 Housemade tortillas are thick and chewy.
 Huge portions of citrus-y grilled pork and zingy aguachile will have you reaching for another helping, and another.
 And bucketfuls of Modelos should be on the table, too.

 Good Good Culture Club feels like a backyard party we never want to leave.
-Dishes are influenced by the foods of Laos, Thailand, the Philippines, and more.
+Seasonal dishes are influenced by the foods of Laos, Thailand, the Philippines, and more.
 Cocktails and natural wine flow all night, and the rooftop with leafy palms and blue booths is where we want to hang out for hours.
 There’s also a huge array of shareable entrées, like adobo chicken wings stuffed with garlic sticky rice, refreshing crying tiger shrimp, and short ribs with a sweet sesame-date glaze.
 It will be an exercise in self-control to not order everything, and save room for dessert—the “Halo Ha-Lao,” a pile of shiso shaved ice with ube ice cream, tapioca, and mango jellies, is core memory material.

 The super burrito with carne asada from Taqueria El Farolito is a top contender for our favorite burrito in town—it’s about the size of a newborn baby, and filled with tender, well-seasoned steak.
 And if you’re still searching for your number one burrito, coming here (for science) is never a bad call.
 You can also get quesadillas and nachos, or try one of each meat in taco form.
 FYI, it's cash only, so come prepared.